The Bankrate promise

 The repo market is essentially a two-way intersection, with cash on one side and Treasury securities on the other.
 They’re both trying to get to the other side.

 Why would two parties want to participate in a process as antiquated as the repo market?
 Because it ultimately benefits them.
 Financial firms with large pools of cash would prefer to not just let that money sit around — it doesn’t collect interest, meaning it doesn’t make any money.
 On the other side, it allows financial institutions to borrow cheaply to fund short-term needs.
-There’s also (typically) not much risk involved for either parties.
+There’s also (typically) not much risk involved.

 Experts estimate that around $2 trillion to $4 trillion of debt are financed here each day, meaning it’s vital to the overall functioning of the financial system.
 The cash that institutions receive goes toward funding daily operations.